Home

 Brent R. Yates ( Ohio State University)

-What is the universe hiding?
-Abstract: With all our achievements in modern particle physics, we still cannot account for 95% of the energy content of the universe.
+What is the universe hiding? - With all our achievements in modern particle physics, we still cannot account for 95% of the energy content of the universe.
 No direct evidence exists for a particle description of dark matter, and the LHC has provided no clear evidence of physics beyond the standard model (SM).
 It has been postulated that any new particles are simply too heavy to be produced directly in the LHC.
 The framework of effective field theory (EFT) may give us a way to still probe for new physics beyond the current energy scale.
 The standard model effective field theory (SMEFT) allows us to cast potential new physics in terms of the SM fields, and make predictions which can be directly tested at the LHC.
 Using data collected from the CMS detector during Run 2 (2016-2018), we perform a search for deviations in the number of events observed relative to the SM.
 Simulations are generated using an EFT model and may be parameterized in terms of coefficients, where non-zero values represent deviations from the SM.
 Statistical inference is performed to extract the 95% confidence intervals for these coefficients.
 No significant deviation from the SM is currently observed.

 Shengquan Tuo (Venderbilt University)